wildabeast/appmaker/readme.md

 NudgePad
 ========

-NudgePad is a tool for prototyping.
+NudgePad let's you build websites in your browser.
 We are actively developing NudgePad and are breaking things a little too much.
 For that we apologize, but we want to get it right for version 1.0.
 A release date for version 1.0 has not yet been finalized, but will be sometime in 2013.